 It’s important for every healthcare organization to develop and execute a highly focused SEO strategy while also ensuring that it remains flexible to unforeseen circumstances and situations.
-This couldn’t be more true than now with the global Coronavirus (COVID-19) pandemic.
+This couldn’t be truer than now with the global Coronavirus (COVID-19) pandemic.
 While it’s a time of uncertainty for many, this is also a time for marketing teams at healthcare organizations to take a look at their current SEO strategy to not only make sure they are staying the course with high priority SEO tasks and focus areas, but also making sure to incorporate new pieces of content and SEO tasks to stay top of mind for users searching for Coronavirus treatment and information.

 Below, our team of Moz Oracles put together a quick list of SEO tasks you and your team can implement into your healthcare digital marketing strategy during Coronavirus.